By Margaret Wright

 When I was 10, I went to sleep-away camp and my counselor was 19 years old.
 I thought that was just about ancient.
 She’s so nice and knows just about everything.
 She looks so mature and put together, plus, she’s in college!
 She must have her life sorted.
 My cabin discovered that she had a boyfriend for one whole year: so she probably has a job, an apartment, maybe even a ring by spring.
 Wow, I can’t wait to grow up and be like her – an adult!

 I am now 21, and I can assure you I do not have my life sorted.
 I don’t have everything together, even though I’m an adult.
 Ok, maybe not in thought, but in law.
 I love Nutella, trick-or-treating, and sleeping in.
-Being a full-blown adult would mean I’m associating myself with the people who have kids and make dentist appointments.
+Being a full-blown adult would mean I’m associating myself with the people who have kids and make dentist appointments with Duluth pediatric dentist.
 Adulting allows me to be a kid, but I can “adult” every now and then.
 Right?

 The term “adulting” was dubbed the Word of the Year in 2014 by the American Dialect Society (Time).
 Its’ usage has increased six-fold (Merriam-Webster).